Life Transitions & Tough Chapters

 Death... while I've not yet lost my spouse, I did lose my mom in 2024.
 Once again, just like after I retired, I was LOST.
-This death wasn't my husband of many years, it was mom (though, to be honest, I was a companion/caregiver for her last 15 years, from her mid-80s to age 97 at death.
+This death wasn't my husband of many years, it was mom (honestly, I was her companion/caregiver) for her last 15 years, from her mid-80s to age 97 at death.

 Death of a spouse is mind-boggling as you'd imagine.
 Hopefully you have your assets organized as your grieving mind can't do much more!